Our 55 Year History

 Mac suggested that Mom take-over the upstairs space just above the Martin/Mebus Recording Studio and show some of the art work that was taking over the Martin's den at home.
 No doubt, James Martin, Arlington Schools Superintendant - endorsed the idea.

 Thus, in 1968, the Upstairs Gallery had its first public show.
-This original group of painters including Eleanor Martin, Al Brouillette, Jane Jacobs, Steve Rascoe, Virginia Cobb, Sandy Rabitt, Larry Harris and others helped establish the Gallery's reputation as a place for artists to gather and exhibit their work.
+This original group of painters including Eleanor Martin, Al Brouillette, Jane Jacobs, Steve Rascoe, Virginia Cobb, Sandy Rabbitt, Larry Harris and others helped establish the Gallery's reputation as a place for artists to gather and exhibit their work.

 Less than a year later, the city announced plans for the new library and the Martins made the decision to relocate to a quaint house on Abram Street.
 The Upstairs Gallery soon became a family affair, with James Martin, adding encouragement, wit and good will, helping to hang art and electing to make the Gallery the work of his retirement years.
 There, she introduced thousands of Arlington patrons to fine art through Art Openings and through classes.